ramSeraph/topo_map_processor/README.md

 The `topo_map_processor.tools.tile_sources` module provides classes for reading tiles from different sources.

--   `DiskSource`: Reads tiles from a directory on the local disk.
+-   `DiskTilesSource`: Reads tiles from a directory on the local disk.
--   `PartitionedPMTilesSource`: Reads tiles from a set of partitioned PMTiles files.
+-   `MBTilesSource`: Reads tiles from an MBTiles file.
--   `DiskAndPartitionedPMTilesSource`: Reads tiles from both a local directory and a set of partitioned PMTiles files, useful for retiling.
+-   `PMTilesSource`: Reads tiles from a PMTiles file.
+-   `StackedTileSource`: Combines multiple tile sources (Disk, MBTiles, PMTiles) into a single logical source, allowing for seamless access across different storage types.

 ### Command-Line Tools